 Disability Benefits May Supplement Healing for MST Survivors

 Many MST survivors are unable to seek meaningful treatment for financial reasons.
 Disability benefits can create financial stability so that MST survivors can take the time they need to heal.
 While disability benefits are not available for MST alone, they can be granted for conditions that result from MST, such as PTSD.
 Those who find that their MST-related conditions prevent them from maintaining gainful employment may even be eligible for TDIU benefits, which provide veterans with an automatic 100% disability rating.
-Currently, a 100% disability rating pays a minimum of $2915.55 a month.
+Currently, a 100% disability rating pays a minimum of $3,146.42 per month.

 Therefore, if you are a veteran affected by MST, we encourage you to apply for disability benefits right away.
 If you apply and your claim is denied or you receive an unacceptable rating decision, we are here to help.
 We are committed to serving as tireless advocates for MST survivors and, with decades of combined experience working with veterans, we have what it takes to win you the benefits you deserve.